Associate Professor and Honorary Consultant Plastic, Reconstructive and Hand Surgeon. University of Oxford and Imperial College NHS Trust London

-Why did you decide to get involved in research?
+When did you decide to get involved in research and why?

 What is your area of research interest?